By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by uwstas from Depositphotos

 Whitewater rafting begins below the falls and heads north to the town of Jasper.
-Whitewater rafting proceeds downstream the Abasca river.
+Whitewater rafting proceeds downstream the Abasca River.

 In the winter, you can also indulge in skiing.
 If you’re interested in staying near the area and relishing in the serene nature for a few days, you can find accommodation in the Athabasca Falls Wilderness Hostel, which is closed only in November.